 [January 2019] Python's Class Development Toolkit

-This month's talk is "Python's Class Development Toolkit".
+This month's talk was "Python's Class Development Toolkit".
 While it may seem basic, Raymond Hettinger talks about some very interesting aspects of class development, and also a methodology on tackling incremental development generally!

 What Raymond talks about in this talk is aimed at more advanced developers.
 I'd recommend watching this talk if you've completed a Python course or are nearly finished with one.